cabalism/updo/README.md

 We use CABAL_VIA and STACK_VIA variables to decide which `ghc-x.y.z` prefixed projects will be copied to the default project names (`cabal.project` and `stack.yaml`).

+This way, Updo will create a single pair of projects (`cabal.project` and `stack.yaml`) for one version of GHC.

 [dhall-text-templating]: https://www.haskellforall.com/2017/06/dhall-is-now-template-engine.html
 [LSP]: https://github.com/PanAeon/vscode-dhall-lsp-server